Home | Manual | Playground

 Uninitialized state

-The uninitialized state is the state of variables that are declared but not initialized.
+The uninitialized state is the state of local variables that are declared but not initialized.

 Flow analysis must ensure that we don't read uninitialized objects.